The Data Center Rundown

 More coverage at Data Center Knowledge → The Register →

-Jensen Huang's GTC 2026 keynote highlighted how artificial intelligence factories, inference economics, and system-level design are fundamentally changing data center infrastructure by prioritizing compute productivity over model efficiency.
+Jensen Huang's GTC 2026 keynote outlined how AI factories, inference economics, and system-level design are reshaping data center infrastructure, shifting value towards compute productivity rather than just AI models.

 Read at Global Data Center Hub→